Luc Martineau

 Luc Martineau is a Canadian judge currently serving on the Canadian Federal Court.

 Education

 Luc Martineau attended the University of Ottawa earning his Licentiate of Laws degree in 1977 and his Master of Laws degree in 1978.

-In 1978, ha was called to the Bar of Québec.
+In 1978, he was called to the Bar of Québec.

 Early career

 From 1979 through 1981 Martineau worked as legal counsel for the President of the Canada Labour Relations Board, until he received a position as an associate at the firm Robert, Dansereau, Barré, Marchessault and Lauzon.
 Martineau subsequently became a partner at the firm, and worked there until 1990.
 That year, Martineau transferred to be a partner at the firm Langlois Robert, where he remained for six years.

 In 1996, Martineau left Langlois Robert to create his own firm in Montreal that offered legal, arbitration, and mediation services.

 Judicial career

 On January 25, 2002, Martineau was appointed as a judge on the trial division of the Federal Court of Canada and became, ex officio, a member of the Federal Court of Appeal.
 On 18 April of the same year, he became a judge on the Court Martial Appeal Court of Canada.
 On 2 July 2003, as per the Courts Administration Service Act, the Federal Court of Canada and other Canadian federal court branches were reorganized and Justice Martineau was re-appointed as a judge of the Federal Court.